jeffThompson/ChanceAndRandomness-OLD/Week02-ChanceOperations2.md

 This week, we'll continue last week's work considering "chance operations" as defined by Dada artists and composers like John Cage.
 We'll start with *Oblique Strategies*, a deck of cards created by composer Brian Eno and artist Peter Schmidt.
 Each card features a prompt meant to jolt one out of a creative funk.
 We'll first create poems from cut-up newspaper articles.
 Then we'll make some drawings using Eno's original cards, create our own deck collaboratively, and use those cards to create performance and drawing scores.

 **NOTE!
 Next week we will NOT be meeting in NYC next week, since there is no more room on the bus.
-I'll see you in class as usual.**
+I'll see you in class as usual – please see the assignment below for what to bring.**

 Images and examples shown in class can be found in this week's `Images` folder.